fhopeman/justlazy/README.md

   </span>
 ```

-You can trigger the lazy loading with the following commands:
+You can trigger the image lazy loading with the following commands:
 ```
   Justlazy.lazyLoadImg(document.getElementById("lazy-span"));
 ```